Activated Sludge Process in Wastewater Treatment

 Activated-sludge-Process - Flow diagram

-• The remaining sludge goes to sludge digesters for further treatment and safe disposal.
+• Excess Sludge Removal (WAS): Remaining sludge moves to digesters for further treatment and safe disposal.

 “Mixed liquor” refers to the combination of the liquid and microorganisms in the aeration tank.
 The suspended solids are called “Mixed Liquor Suspended Solids” (MLSS).